Kitware/vtk-js/Sources/Rendering/Core/Renderer/api.md

 ## Introduction

-Renderer is a Viewport designed to hold 3D props.
-As such it contains an instance of vtkCamera, a collection of vtkLights, and vtkActors.
+Renderer is a Viewport designed to hold 3D properties.
+It contains an instance of vtkCamera, a collection of vtkLights, and vtkActors.
 It exists within a RenderWindow.
 A RenderWindow may have multiple Renderers representing different viewports of the Window and Renderers can be layered